photography-tools/lightroom-flickr-duplication-issue/README.md

 14. `merge.py`: Addresses duplicate Flickr uploads by moving photos to a "To Be Deleted" set and updating the Lightroom catalog.

-15. `swap.py`: Swaps Flickr photo references for two photos in the Lightroom catalog, useful for correcting mismatched uploads.
+15. `swap.py`: Swaps Flickr photo references for two photos in the Lightroom catalog, useful for manually resolving duplicate uploads.

 16. `unfluck.py`: A script designed to revert the mass of duplicate uploads from the Lightroom Flickr plugin malfunction.